dell/csm-docs/content/docs/replication/deployment/powerscale.md

 helm parameter `controller.replication.enabled` in your copy of example `values.yaml` file (usually called `my-isilon-settings.yaml`, `myvalues.yaml` etc.).

-Here is an example of what that would look like
+Here is an example of what that would look like:
 ```yaml
 ...
 # controller: configure controller specific parameters